+A candidate must be at least 18 years old, be of good moral character, and have successfully completed high school or its equivalent.
 A candidate is expected to successfully complete 500 hours of training: 120-hours of coursework and 380-hours of clinical training supervised by an approved LCA Clinical Trainer.
 An application, along with proof of successful completion of the approved training, will need to be submitted directly to the New Jersey State Board of Chiropractic Examiners.

 The 380-hour clinical training will include, active therapeutic rehabilitative procedures, passive physiotherapeutics, and heath data collection.